ansible/ansible/README.md

 ## Use Ansible

 You can install a released version of Ansible with `pip` or a package manager.
-See our [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for details on installing Ansible on a variety of platforms.
+See our [Installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for details on installing Ansible on a variety of platforms.

-Power users and developers can run the `devel` branch, which has the latest features and fixes, directly.
+Power users and developers can directly run the `devel` branch, which has the latest features and fixes.
 Although it is reasonably stable, you are more likely to encounter breaking changes when running the `devel` branch.
 We recommend getting involved in the Ansible community if you want to run the `devel` branch.